noraworld/dotfiles/README.md

 * Vim
 * Emacs

-The Emacs configuration file is probably no longer updated, sorry x(
+The Emacs configuration file is probably no longer updated.

 ## How to setup
+Before running the setup script, you should move the following original dotfiles to somewhere else if they exist.

+* .bash_profile
+* .bashrc
+* .emacs.el
+* .inputrc
+* .vimrc

 All you have to do is run the setup script.
-See also the below problem solutions if no work well.

-**NOTICE:** You need to change directories so you can run it in dotfiles directory.
+See also the troubleshootings if no work well.
+You need to change directories so you can run it in dotfiles directory.

 ```bash
 $ cd path/to/dotfiles